RubensZimbres/Repo-2017/README.md

 <b> NLP Sentiment Positive </b> is a model that identifies website content as positive, neutral or negative using BeautifulSoup and NLTK libraries, plotting the results.

+<b> Multinomial Regression </b> is a regression model where target variable has 3 classes.

 <b> Other files to be added. </b>